smartbugs/smartbugs/README.md

 ## Installation

 SmartBugs has been tested with Linux, MacOS or Windows.
-It requires Docker and Python.
+It depends on Docker and Python.
 For details, see the [installation instructions](doc/installation.md).